-Okay so here’s a huge article about trust in relationships.
-It’s a bit philosophical, and political, but also has great advice.
+Trust in relationships is really complicated but also a very important topic.
+This article is a bit philosophical, and political, but also has great advice.

 What is trust?